Working in Argentina

 The working day in Argentina is eight hours long.
 Outside of Buenos Aires, the siesta has to be taken into account, so working hours are typically 8.30am to 12.30pm and then 4pm to 8pm.
 This equals approximately 48 work hours per week.
 People are not expected to work on Saturday afternoons and Sundays, although most shops are open all day Saturday.

 Employees are paid 13 months' salary per year; this is a built-in bonus system that is mandatory according to Argentinian labour law.
 Half the bonus is paid in June, whereas the other half in December.
 Fourteen days annual leave is the starting norm (once employed for a year), thereafter increasing according to years of service.

-Expats are advised to do everything in Argentina by the books as people are quite litigious about breaking employment rules.
+Expats are advised to do everything in Argentina legally as Argentinians are quite litigious about breaking employment rules.